 Farkas Bolyai was born in Bólya, Sibiu County on 9th February 1775, to a lower nobility family.
 He started his studies at Calvinist College of Aiud (Nagyenyed).
 Due to his advancement in mathematics and languages he was considered a child prodigy.

 Though he was a polymath, his primary field of work was mathematics.
 His first papers dealt with topics concerning the parallel lines.
 On 9th March 1832 the Hungarian Scientific Society makes him a corresponding member.
-Farkas’ main work is called Tentamen (Târgu-Mureș, 1832), which comprises his theories on several basic mathematical topics, while his results are ahead of his time.
+Farkas’ main work is called Tentamen (Târgu-Mureș, 1832), which comprises his theories on several basic mathematical subjects, his results being ahead of his time.
 This work was also intended as a textbook for his students.
 Farkas Bolyai was an excellent teacher, who also was concerned with the reformation of education and a more rational organisation of the syllabus, in his studies also suggesting the solutions for this issue.

 Farkas Bolyai showed a great interest in practical matters as well: he devised a highly efficient stove; the model rapidly became popular throughout Transylvania.
 He was the author of the first Hungarian book on forestry.
-Among his manuscripts, we can find works on optics, building plans for bridges and pharmaceutical recipes too.
+Among his manuscripts, we can find works on optics, plans for bridges and pharmaceutical recipes too.

 He died in Târgu-Mureș (Marosvásárhely), on 20th November 1856.
-He rests in the Marosvásárhely Protestant cemetery.
+He rests in the Protestant cemetery.